Want to learn how to remove vinyl wallpaper the EASY way? You’ve come to the right place!

-One crucial piece of info you need to understand if you’re working with vinyl-coated wallpaper (which is the most common type nowadays).
-Your wallpaper is actually made up of two layers:
+There’s one crucial piece of info you need to understand if you’re working with vinyl wallpaper (which is the most common type nowadays).
+Your vinyl wallpaper is actually made up of two layers:

-To get started, pick a spot to begin where paper easily comes up.
+To get started on your wallpaper removal project, pick a spot to begin where paper easily comes up.

-Spray hot water underneath the vinyl layer, then wait for a few minutes.
+Spray hot water underneath the vinyl layer of the wallpaper, then wait for a few minutes.

-Tear off a piece the vinyl layer, exposing as much of that paper layer as possible.
+Tear off a piece of the vinyl layer, exposing as much of that paper layer as possible.

-Here’s a close-up of what that paper layer looks like once the vinyl layer is removed:
+Here’s a close-up of what that paper layer looks like once the vinyl wallpaper layer is removed:

 Once you’ve successfully removed a chunk (ahh, so satisfying), use your putty knife to remove as much of the glue as possible.

-Now just “rinse and repeat” the process, working on either side of that original swath of paper that you first removed.
+Now just “rinse and repeat” the process, working on either side of that original swath of vinyl wallpaper that you first removed.

-A few more helpful wallpaper removal tips to keep in mind:
+A few more helpful vinyl wallpaper removal tips to keep in mind: